Intro

 Using Threshold Levels

 Thresholds enable you to signal failure at different severity levels.
-In the near future, thresholds will be able to trigger custom actions.
-For example, when testing a column for NULLs with col_vals_not_null() you might want to warn on any NULLs and stop where there are 20% NULLs in the column.
+In the near future, thresholds will be able to trigger custom actions (should those actions be defined).

 validation_4 = (